April 14, 2012

 Politi hit the first pitch he received from Benson over the right field wall for his first home run of the season to win the game for UC Davis.

-Both teams' bats came alive in the second game as the Aggies were led by Nick Lynch's
+Both teams' bats came alive in the second game as the Aggies were led by Nick Lynch's 3-for-5 performance.

 UC Davis took a 3-0 lead after Eric Johnson drove in Kevin Barker in the second, then Lynch's base hit down the left field line scored David Popkins and Tino Lipson, but Pacific responded with three runs of their own in the top of the fourth.